 I put an offer in there and then and it was accepted.

 Once we had moved in, we hired builders and started looking for units for our kitchen renovation.

 We had designers from Howdens, Wickes and Wren and visited IKEA to get some ideas and the best piece of advice I can give is always, ALWAYS get several quotes.

 Wickes was by far the cheapest, but their customer service was appalling (the designer told us the room was not big enough for an island.
 It’s 25ft x 17ft, enough room to swing an elephant!!
 They also didn’t deliver the quote when they said they would, resulting in lots of phone calls and delay tactics).

 Howdens were more expensive, but their customer service team were superb, they listened to everything I requested and completely delivered.
 The kitchen was with us the following week and we were ready to start our kitchen renovation!

 The Kitchen Renovation starts!

-The builders turned up 3 months after we had moved in and having to deal with a kitchen where the 2.5 metre long units and worktops were made of scaffolding boards, no cupboards or drawers to throw crap in and my dishwasher outside in the extremely leaky lean to, I could have kissed them!
-They started ripping out the old kitchen straight away and with my piss poor planning skills, I was left wandering how on earth I was going to cook dinner that night?
+The builders turned up 3 months after we had moved in.
+We had to deal with a kitchen where the 2.5 metre long units and worktops were made of scaffolding boards, there were no cupboards or drawers to throw crap in and my dishwasher sat outside in the extremely leaky lean-to.

 Woodburner out!
 Structural support in place Plastered and good to go!
 Looking back at the kitchen area from the dining space Our utility which doubled up as a makeshift kitchen